 "Weren't very talkative but they seemed friendly enough," Pascal would say.

 "Oh, I'm sure they'll be wonderful guests.
 A bit jumpy, but it's quite a change from the city," Hamilton said whenever he was asked.

 Maya, Yolanda, and Elli on the other hand would cheerfully tell anyone who asked everything they'd thought about the two.

 "A peculiar pair.
 Very polite," Elli remembered, "very quiet, reserved.
 The little girl kept clutching the young man's coat.
-He seemed happiest when she was in sight.
-I didn't watch them for very long though."
+He didn't let her out of his sight.
+I didn't watch them for very long, though."

 "Looked like war veterans," Yolanda said with an air of wisdom.
 "Like they had just come from the front lines.
 I'd be careful with those two.
 Probably came here to get away from something."

 "I almost wish I hadn't stayed home yesterday," Gill told Akari as they walked back to their house in the Caramel River District.
 Their daughter walked between them, clutching one of her parent's hands in each of her own.